M7OCM/890/README.md

 **Essential update v2.1.3 re released - fixed search function not detecting signals, speed reduced.
 Please download latest.**

 ~~v2.1.3 released 13032024~~ Xawen's amazing Tunable Squelch System.
 Fine tune the Squelch Level via RSSI, Noise, Glitch values to suit your radio setup - a truly remarkable addition.
 Back up SPI before use.
 If in doubt leave defaults: Squelch RSSI 94, Squelch Noise 68 and Squelch Glitch 17.
 Adjust values with caution - squelch may get stuck open or not open at all if used aggressively!
-These settings persist.
+Its unlikely that your "normal" squelch level will be the same.
+If you factor in the reg edits, tunable squelch, frequency band and bandwidth there are a lot of things at play and a typical "Squelch 1 user" may well end up on 4 or 5, but drop lower on other bands.

+There are no instructions on how to use it, as there is no BK4189 modded squelch manual!
+Its trial, error and patience.
+Personaly I'd suggest starting at Squelch Level 1, as its the base setting with register going up in values of 8 thereafter.
+Gradually increase or decrease RSSI and quantify, before progressing to Noise and Glitch.
 I've added some new Key Action Dialogs for FM Radio and Bandwidth.
 Credit: OEFWCOM

 ![20240304_093404](https://github.com/M7OCM/890/assets/128899149/2bc95e04-97d0-4fbc-9ea4-45385575615f)
 As previously mentioned I'm hopeful that very soon if not now (!) this firmware will be called final and complete.
 I never wanted an ongoing beta version as that makes it less useable from my point of view.
 In addition, the fw requires more rigorous testing as, inevitably, bugs tend to creep in when something 'major' gets changed 😂